What is PRINCE2?

 - Management of risks and issues

-- In-built mechanism for continuous improvement
+- An in-built mechanism for continuous improvement

 - Adaptable to suit the needs of any project